If you are moving away from home to attend university, you may choose to live on campus in residence or in off-campus housing.

 While you may choose to live in residence for your first year, you can also commute or live off campus.
 Many universities have an off-campus housing website that provides resources and tools to help you with your search.

-At many on-campus residences, you can enjoy on-campus dining options that can include both dining halls and brand name food vendors.
+At many on-campus residences, you can enjoy on-campus dining options that may include both dining halls and brand name food vendors.

 At some universities, your meal plan is paid as part of your residence fees.
 Some meal plans are all-you-can-eat, while others work on a pay-per-meal system.
 Meal plans vary between universities.